Easy Apple, Blackberry & Cinnamon Jam

 This is the first year I have tried making jam, and I have been amazed at how easy it is.
-You don't need any fancy equipment or ingredients - it’s just a kilo of foraged fruit and a kilo of sugar essentially.
+You don't need any fancy equipment or ingredients - although a thermometer does - it’s essentially just foraged fruit and sugar.

 I like to add cinnamon to my Apple and Blackberry Jam as it gives a lovely warm and spicy flavour.
-Two level teaspoons of cinnamon gives enough flavour without being overpowering.
-If you're not a fan of cinnamon just leave it out.
+Two level teaspoons of cinnamon gives enough flavour without being overpowering, but if you're not a fan of cinnamon just leave it out.

 Time: About 55 minutes start to finish

-- 500g bramley apples, peeled and chopped into 1cm cubes (weight after peeling and coring)
+500g windfall apples, peeled and chopped into 1cm cubes (weight after peeling and coring - see notes)

-- Put the chopped apples and water into a large deep pan over a medium heat.
-Warm for just three minuites before adding the blackberries and cinnamon.
-Stir and warm the friut for a further 4-5 minutes or until the blackberries have released their juice.
+Put the chopped apples and water into a large deep pan over a medium heat.
+Warm for just three minutes before adding the blackberries and cinnamon.
+Stir and warm the fruit for a further 4-5 minutes or until the blackberries have released their juice.
 Don't mash the fruit with a potato masher like in the blackberry jam recipe as the apples will get too mushy, just stir.
 The mixture will get quite sloppy, but that's OK.